London Borough of Lambeth: History

-Origins
+The area of the modern borough had historically been part of the county of Surrey, and generally corresponds to the three ancient parishes of Lambeth, Clapham and Streatham.

-Lambeth was part of the large ancient parish of Lambeth St Mary, the site of the archepiscopal Lambeth Palace, in the hundred of Brixton in the county of Surrey.
-It was an elongated north–south parish with 2 mi of River Thames frontage opposite the cities of London and Westminster.
+The parish of Lambeth included the archiepiscopal Lambeth Palace, and formed part of the Hundred of Brixton.
+It was an elongated north–south parish with 2 mi of River Thames frontage opposite the City of London and the City and Liberty of Westminster.
 Lambeth became part of the Metropolitan Police District in 1829.
-It remained a parish for Poor Law purposes after the Poor Law Amendment Act 1834, and was governed by a vestry after the introduction of the Metropolitan Board of Works in 1855.

-Borough origins
+From 1856 the area of the modern borough was governed by the Metropolitan Board of Works, which was established to provide services across the metropolis of London.
+In 1889 the Metropolitan Board of Works' area was made the County of London.
+From 1856 until 1900 the lower tier of local government within the metropolis comprised various parish vestries and district boards; the parish of Lambeth was governed by its vestry, whilst Clapham and Streatham were both included in the Wandsworth District.
+In 1900 the lower tier was reorganised into metropolitan boroughs.
+The parish of Lambeth became the Metropolitan Borough of Lambeth, and the old Wandsworth District became the Metropolitan Borough of Wandsworth.

+The modern London borough was created in 1965 under the London Government Act 1963.
+It was a merger of the old borough of Lambeth and the Clapham and Streatham areas from the old Wandsworth borough.

-Until 1889, Surrey included the present-day London borough of Lambeth.
-When the government drew the boundaries for the present London boroughs, it initially suggested that the Metropolitan Borough of Lambeth and the Metropolitan Borough of Southwark be merged into a new borough; the southern and eastern sections of the Metropolitan Borough of Wandsworth (including Clapham, Streatham and Tooting) would form another.
+When the government was drafting the boundaries for the London boroughs in the early 1960s, it initially suggested that the Metropolitan Borough of Lambeth and the Metropolitan Borough of Southwark be merged into a new borough; the southern and eastern sections of the Metropolitan Borough of Wandsworth (including Clapham, Streatham and Tooting) would form another.
 South Shields town clerk R.S.
 Young was commissioned to make final recommendations to the government on the shape of the future London boroughs, and he noted that the Wandsworth council opposed the partition of its borough.
 However, Wandsworth's suggestion to merge Lambeth with the Metropolitan Borough of Battersea was rejected by both councils involved.
 Young believed that residents of Clapham and Streatham would be more familiar with Brixton than with Wandsworth, and recommended a new borough formed from the Metropolitan Borough of Lambeth and six wards and portions of two others from the Metropolitan Borough of Wandsworth.